 - Tennis ball-like peaches are not ready to eat but are excellent candidates for taking home for ripening to eat later in the week.

 - Real "give" when you squeeze means the peach can be immediately eaten or left out on the counter for a day or two first.
-These peaches are great t use in baking because they hold their shape better than softer ripe specimens.
+These peaches are great to use in baking because they hold their shape better than softer ripe specimens.

 - Soft peaches will bruise slightly when you squeeze.
 These are ready to eat right now.

 - Super-soft peaches are already bruised, just from sitting there.
-They are a tad overripe but can make for tasty, if exceedingly juicy, and messy, eating.
+They are a tad overripe but can make for tasty, if exceedingly juicy and messy, eating.

 If you somehow end up with a mealy peach, you likely have found a specimen that has been picked when it was either way too green or way too ripe and then chilled, then brought to room temperature.
-Avoid the person who sold that peach to you in the future.
+Avoid the seller who sold that peach to you in the future.